ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 11. executed SQL SELECT statement to fetch data from the database
 12. appended where clause to the SELECT statement to customize fetched data from the database
 13. verified fetched data from database in the console
+14. executed SQL UPDATE statement to update values in a table using table object
+15. executed SQL DELETE statement to delete rows in a table using table object